Pixeldev007/Milk-Karan-Seller-Delivery/SCHEMA_README.md

-# Database Schema for Milk Wala
+# Database Schema for Milk Karan

-This document describes the database schema for authenticated users in the Milk Wala application.
+This document describes the database schema for authenticated users in the Milk Karan application.

 ## 📋 Overview